-- I only eat the foods that are good for me.
+- I only eat foods that are good for me.

 - I avoid all fast carb, sugar, flour, starch.

 You may not win the Nobel prize.
 You may not even become the community leader in your area.
 But you may be the best mother or father your kids could have.
-And then in years when they interact with other people the will understand that you were probably the best thing that ever happened to them.
+And then in years when they interact with other people, they will understand that you were probably the best thing that ever happened to them.

 - I make the life of the people around me easier.

 - I find ways to make the world a better place.

 Self-affirmation doesn’t have to be related to the area in which you’re looking to improve your performance.
 So, thinking about your great results as a marathon runner will improve your performance on a job interview.

 You can expand the self-affirmation habit with identifying and committing to our core values in life.
 After clarifying your values, commitment to an alignment of values and behavior will help you improve your happiness levels.